Hieromon/AutoConnect/README.md

 - Fixed bug in AutoConnectCredential when offset is >256.
 (PR #103)

 ### [0.9.10] June 12, 2019
-- Fixed the unable to get AutoConnectElemets values ​​in the sketch with ESP8266 arduino core 2.5.2. (issue #90)
+- Fixed the unable to get AutoConnectElemets values in the sketch with ESP8266 arduino core 2.5.2. (issue #90)
 - Fixed missing psram allocator. (issue #102)

 ### [0.9.9] May 25, 2019